kara-ry/Poeciliid_H2S_SVs/README.md

 # Poeciliid_H2S_SVs

 This repository contains all scripts used to analyze data for XXXXXXXXXXX manuscript.
-This includes scripts for analysis and/or visualization of:
+This includes scripts for:
 - Quality control (01)
 - Complexity analysis, genome assembly, and post-assembly quality control (02)
 - Identification and analysis of structural variants (03)